About

 Bio

-Cathy Durso is an artist based in Springfield, Massachusetts.
+Cathy Durso is a visual artist based in Springfield, Massachusetts.
 Her paintings, drawings, and bookbinding work have been exhibited throughout the US.
 She is a 2020 recipient of an Artist Initiative Grant from the Minnesota State Arts Board.
-Her artist’s books can be found in the special collections of libraries throughout the US.

 Cathy grew up in northwestern Connecticut and received her BFA from the Art Institute of Boston.
 Cathy spent time living in the Boston area and in Minneapolis, MN.
 In 2020, she became a mother and relocated back to Massachusetts.